Modern British Values

 Democracy:

 Parents/carers and visitors also have the opportunity to write their views/ recommendations/ideas for the future after class assemblies, workshops and school events.
 A comments book and evaluations are provided after every event.
+A yearly parent survey is also held and responded to.

 The Rule of Law:

 All staff members have high expectations of the children in our school.
 The importance of laws and rules are consistently reinforced in the classroom, as well as through school assemblies.
 Pupils are taught to understand the need for laws - that they are there for individual protection, the responsibilities that this involves and the consequences when laws are broken.
 Pupils follow a positive behaviour policy and clearly understand the rewards and sanctions that are used.
 Assemblies and discussions in class focus on recognising right from wrong and visits from the Police and Fire Service help to reinforce these messages.
-Children from Nursery to year 6 discuss many moral issues throughout their SRE lessons.
-P4C lessons and extra-curricular clubs and also enable them to develop their understanding of the rules of the law when relevant.
-We deal openly and responsibly with any events in the news and put them into perspective, according to age of children.
+Children from Nursery to year 6 discuss many moral issues throughout their PSHE lessons and extra-curricular clubs and also enable them to develop their understanding of the rules of the law when relevant.
+We deal openly and responsibly with any events in the news and put them into perspective, according to the age of the children.

 Individual Liberty: